CohortOne/SummativeProject/Team 1/readme.txt

 2. Customer.html: move some buttons around, Added tool-tips for Alt-contact buttons.
 3. Customer.html, CustomerController: correct an error in the url for Alt-contact maintenance buttons.
 4. sql_scripts: added script to genearate some test data for customers.
-5. HireController: Correct method to delete Hire.
+5. HireController: Corrected method to delete Hire.

 carDate 02-18.zip
 2021-02-18: